 The Office of Emergency Management coordinates the evacuation of persons with fire authorities, Red Cross, local DSHS office, HopeSource and local school districts.
-Kittitas County is prepared for emergency evacuation of its disabled citizens with the cooperation of both HopeSource (whose buses are ADA Accessible) and the local school district buses.
+Kittitas County is prepared for emergency evacuation of individuals with special transportation needs with the cooperation of both HopeSource (whose buses are ADA Accessible) and the local school district buses.